peytontolbert/action-transformer/examples.md

 # Action Transformer Examples

-This document provides detailed examples of using the Action Transformer for various scenarios.
+This document demonstrates how to use the Action Transformer models in this repository.

-## Basic Usage Examples
+## Basic Examples

-### 1. Single-Agent Code Assistant
+### 1. Single-Agent Transformer

-Train a model to assist with coding tasks:

 ```python
 import torch